UsievaladHaponienka/SymfonyPet/README.md

 - Group can be created by any user.
 User's Profile becomes Group admin.
 - Group can have only one admin.
-- Group can be edited only by admin.
-- Group can be deleted only by admin.
+- Group can be edited or deleted only by admin.

 ### Group Request